jamesjharper/integra8/examples/README.md

 ```

-### Nested Suites
+## Nested Suites
-`Suites` can be nested within another suite to produce complex test behaviors
+`Suites` can be nested within each other to produce complex test behaviors
 such as multi step tests, grouping by function or scenario, or given then when type tests.

 ```rust